Bill Hybels

 William Hybels (born December 12, 1951) is an American church figure and author.
-He is the founding and former senior pastor of Willow Creek Community Church in South Barrington, Illinois, one of the most attended churches in North America, with an average attendance of nearly 24,000 as of late 2018.
-He is the founder of the Willow Creek Association and creator of the Global Leadership Summit.
-Hybels is also an author of a number of Christian books, especially on the subject of Christian leadership.
+He is the founding and former senior pastor of Willow Creek Community Church and the founder of the Willow Creek Association, and he is also the creator of the Global Leadership Summit.
+Hybels has authored a number of Christian books, especially on the subject of Christian leadership.

 Hybels was slated to retire from his position at Willow Creek in October 2018; however, he resigned in April 2018 after allegations of sexual misconduct were made against him.
-Although Hybels has denied all allegations, an independent review found the allegations to be credible.
+An independent review found the allegations to be credible, although Hybels has denied all allegations.

 Early life and education

 Hybels was born and raised in Kalamazoo, Michigan.
-He is Dutch-American and was a regular participant in the Christian Reformed Church in North America which holds to Calvinist Theology.
+He is Dutch-American and grew up participating in the Christian Reformed Church in North America.
 Hybels's father was an entrepreneur in wholesale produce whose work ethic was the model for his son.
 In a 2006 interview with the Chicago Tribune, he pointed to an experience at a Wisconsin summer camp as a teenager that crystallized his understanding and personal embrace of Christian belief.
 Hybels holds a bachelor's degree in Biblical Studies from Trinity International University, near Chicago.